aleksei-berezkin/typique/README.md

 - **Transparent naming.** Class and variable names are readable, customizable, and visible right in your source — no magic.
 - **Easy to migrate away.** Generated CSS is clean, formatted, and source-ready.

-### Which file types are supported
+### Supported file types

-Basically, a file type is supported given 1.
-It's open on the TypeScript server, and 2. it contains TypeScript syntax.
+A file type is supported given it's open on the TypeScript server and contains a TypeScript syntax.
+If the file type is not supported, you can still import styles from another file.
 Examples:

 - `.ts`, `.tsx`, `.mts` are supported natively
 - `.vue` files are supported as long as your IDE uses the official [Vue TypeScript plugin](https://github.com/vuejs/language-tools/tree/master/packages/typescript-plugin), which is the case for VS Code.
 See Vue demo.